What do we do?

 Exploring Being Autistic – an article

-Until last year, Exploring Being Autistic was run as an in-person 10 week programme for people (often newly) identifying or diagnosed as autistic.
-Over this past year, we’ve needed to rethink how we do things, so the programme has moved to an online space for the first time.
+Until the pandemic, Exploring Being Autistic was run as an in-person 10 week programme for people (often newly) identifying or diagnosed as autistic.
+In the light of pandemic restrictions, we needed to rethink how we do things, so the programme moved to an online space for the first time.
+We’ve now begun to offer the programme online or in person.
 Importantly, Exploring Being Autistic is an autistic-led programme.
 You can read/hear feedback from previous participants here.